-Note: 68%/32% is the gender breakdown of all employees on 30 June 2022.
-This is shown in the dotted line above
+Note: 66%/:34% (male:female) is the gender breakdown of all employees on 30 June 2023.
+This is show in the dotted line above.

-The Mean Gender Pay Gap shows that the average hourly rate for females is 0.72% more than the average hourly rate for males.
-The Median Gender Pay Gap shows that the median rate of pay for males is 1.88% higher than the median rate of pay for females.
+The Mean Gender Pay Gap shows that on average, females are paid 0.52% more than males.
+The Median Gender Pay Gap shows that the median rate of pay for females is 2.72% higher than the median rate of pay for males.

 Looking at the distribution of employees across the four Quartile Pay Bands helps us examine pay at different levels of the organisation.
 These Quartile Pay Bands show the distribution of male and female employees by Pay Band across the organisation.
-(The organisation lists all employees from lowest to highest, based on their hourly rates, then divides this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
-The employer then shows the proportion of male and female employees in each quartile).

-The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 68% male and 32% female.

-There is a higher proportion of males in Band 2 and 3 reflecting that there are proportionately more males at lower middle and upper middle grades.
-There is also a slightly higher proportion of males in the Band 4, reflecting that there are proportionately more males in higher grades, however our 57%/43% gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
-Both more males or females at the lower grades and fewer males or females at higher grades can affect the mean and median pay gaps.
+(Kilkenny County Council listed all employees from lowest to highest, based on their hourly rates, then divided this into four equal Pay Bands or Quartiles - lower, lower middle, upper middle and upper.
+This shows the proportion of male and female employees in each quartile.
+The split for each of the 4 quartiles shown above is broadly in line with our workforce demographics of 66% male and 34% female.
+There is a higher proportion of males in Band 1, and Brand 2 reflecting that there are proportionately more males at lower grades.
+There is also a slightly higher proportion of males in the Band 3 and Band 4, reflecting that there are proportionately more males in higher grades, however a 58%:43% gender breakdown in senior grades is to be welcomed and reflects progress on gender balance in senior roles.
+Both more males or females at the lower grades and fewer males and females at higher grades can affect the mean and median pay gaps.

-3.2 Mean and Median Gender Pay Gap - part-time employees
+Mean and Median Gender Pay Gap - Part-time employees

-Kilkenny County Council Gender pay gap 2022 Part-time employees for the reporting period to 30 June 2022
+Kilkenny County Council Gender pay gap 2023 Part-time employees for the reporting period to 30 June 2023

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

--9.80% -11.23%
+-17.78% -8.96%